 The Ovens Natural Park is a 190 acres pristine reserve of coastal forest in Feltzen South, along the scenic Lighthouse Route, about 30 minutes from River Ridge Lodge.
 It was part of the Gold Rush over a century ago.
 Enjoy hiking the spectacular trails along the cliffs to view the famous sea caves, or "ovens" for which Ovens Natural Park was named.
 The most exciting time to visit Ovens Natural Park is during high tide, so make sure you ask us about the tide schedule if you plan to visit.
 Pack a picnic lunch or enjoy a meal in their restaurant with magnificent oceanfront setting.
 In July and August they offer daily live music at 7:30pm with great East Coast atmosphere.
 Ask us to make a reservation for you since they tend to sell out.

-Gaff Point and Hirtle's Beach is a 7 kilometer beautiful loop trail with moderate traffic.
+Gaff Point and Hirtle's Beach is a 7-kilometer beautiful loop trail with moderate traffic.
 The trail is located near Riverport, Nova Scotia, Canada that features a great forest setting and is good for all skill levels.
 The trail is primarily used for hiking, walking, and trail running.
-We can provide you with a map and details how to get there.
-The first kilometer is along the beach and if the tide is in you will like wearing sturdy shoes since you would have to walk over small rocks.
+We can provide you with a map and details on how to get there.
+The first kilo7-kilometer is along the beach and if the tide is in you will like wearing sturdy shoes since you would have to walk over small rocks.

 Pleasant Paddling offers sea kayak tours, rentals, and lessons in Blue Rocks, Nova Scotia.
 They are minutes from Lunenburg and in one of the best kayaking locations in Nova Scotia.
 Experience the calm, protected, and beautiful water of Blue Rocks.
 They offer guided kayak tours in the morning, afternoon and relaxing sunset tours.
 No experience is necessary and beginners are welcome!
 Ages 4 and up!
 Stand Up Paddle Board rentals and tours are also available!